-Valdivieso of Chili Sauvignon Blanc 2016 was chosen by my husband to accompany a Monday night dinner of home made fish and chips.
+Valdivieso of Chili Sauvignon Blanc 2016 was chosen to accompany a Monday night dinner of homemade fish and chips.
 A real treat for a school night.
-I rarely buySauvignon Blanc as it often has very high acidity and strong flavours which I find overpowering.
-However, I was reserving judgement until I had tasted the wine and more importantly decided whether it matched the food.
+I rarely buy Sauvignon Blanc as it often has very high acidity and strong flavours which I find overpowering but fish and chips needs a wine which can cope with fried food.

-The chips were made with Maris Piper potatos and deep fried in a traditional chip pan rather than an electric fryer with an inch of oil.
+The chips were made with Maris Piper potatoes and deep fried in a traditional chip pan rather than an electric fryer with an inch of oil.
 The fish was haddock coated in batter made with very cold beer, water, flour, salt and pepper which was then twice fried for extra crispness.
 The peas were frozen garden peas and served as a healthy addition to the meal!

 The wine came into its own with the food.
 It cut through the oil and complimented the fried fish beautifully.
 The freshly squeezed lemon on the fish was picked up in the wine and for a moment heightened the citrus notes in it.
-It also stood up to the starch in the potatos and the food and wine combination was a Monday night joy.
+It also stood up to the starch in the potatoes and the food and wine combination was a Monday night joy.

 This wine was purchased from Sainsbury’s and it cost £8.